unexpectedpanda/retool/readme.md

 ## Why not use CLRMAMEPro or Romcenter's 1G1R mode with a parent/clone dat?

+The short version:

+They don't do a great job of picking canonical 1G1R titles.

+The long version:

 Historically if you wanted to create a 1G1R set, you'd use a parent/clone dat in combination with a dat manager like CLRMAMEPro or Romcenter.
 After loading the dat into the dat manager, you'd set your desired regions and region order, and